Laser Liposuction (SmartLipo, Slim Lipo, Cool Lipo, ProLipo Plus): Is it for You?

 Choose a Board-Certified Plastic Surgeon for Your Laser Liposuction

-As such, your surgeon needs to be experienced in the technique, plus understand the aesthetics of good body contour.
+Laser liposuction is considered a surgical procedure.
+Therefore, your surgeon needs to be experienced in the technique, plus understand the aesthetics of good body contour.
 A board-certified plastic surgeon who has trained in the technique fulfills those requirements.
+Start your search for a local surgeon now.

 About the Reviewer of This Article